Earth 103N at Penn State: Earth in the Future

 Weekly Quizzes (total of 20%)

 Students’ understanding of the module content and lab exercises will be assessed through electronically administered and graded quizzes (in Canvas).
 The quizzes will be designed to assess the extent to which students have mastered the science presented in the modules.
+There are Practice Quizzes available for each module to help your study before taking the Graded Quiz.
 The lowest quiz score will be dropped.
 Most questions will be chosen from among the questions listed under "Learning Outcomes" at the beginning of each module.
 The quizzes must be taken by Sunday midnight of the week in question.

 Grades will be posted in Canvas with each assignment so that you can track your progress.
 The Capstone grade will be posted at the end of the semester.